Crown-Commercial-Service/digitalmarketplace-jenkins/README.md

 ## To SSH onto the jenkins box

-You need a private key file, a username, and the hostname.
+You need a private key file, a username (always 'ubuntu'), and the hostname.

 ```bash
 ssh -i [path/to/identity/file] {username}@{hostname}